balsedie/trilomorph/README.md

 ## Licence
 All material is distributed under Creative Commons Attribution-Non Commercial-Share Alike 4.0 International [CC BY-NC-SA 4.0] licence terms[^N].

 If you use the database please cite it using the doi or handle and the version of the stable release.
-A bibtex version of the citable stable release is available [here](citation.bib)
+A bibtex version of the citable stable release is available [here](citation.bib).

+In case you use Trilomorph for a publication, we strongly suggest you to acknowledge the main contributors to the analyzed dataset.
+You can check the contributors in the accompanying metadata and their full names and additional information in the [list of Trilomorph contributors](/contributors.csv)

 ### References
 [^1]: Serra F., Balseiro D., Monnet C., et al. submitted.
 TriloMorph: a dynamic and collaborative database for morphogeometric information of trilobites.
 Scientific Data.